smethwick/tubes-redux/README.md

 ## use it

-there's a manual in the app (LEAH NOTE: no there isn't. add one at some point) situated in "help!" > manual, check it out for cool guides and tips.
+there's a manual in the app (LEAH NOTE: no there isn't. add one at some point (FUTURE LEAH NOTE: yes there is. fuck you.)) situated in "help!" > manual, check it out for cool guides and tips.

 ### bonus tip: put it on your taskbar